Trump faces big decisions on energy industry rescue as U.S. runs out of places to store abundance of oil

 The amount of oil fed into refineries sank to its lowest level since September 2008, when the financial crisis hit.

-The financial sector could feel the ripple effects as greatly indebted oil companies face deadlines for loan or bond payments.
+The financial sector could feel the ripple effects as oil companies carrying high levels of debt face deadlines for loan or bond payments.

 Fitch Ratings said last week that eight of the top 10 “bonds of concern” were energy companies, led by Chesapeake Energy, California Resources and Diamond Offshore.
 On Monday, Diamond filed for bankruptcy.
 Another leading shale oil and gas producer, Whiting Petroleum, filed for bankruptcy earlier this year.
 Energy companies account for 60 percent of all bonds of concern, according to Fitch.